PPF-Alpine/igm-paleo-glacier/README.md

 If the files are located in sub folders, extract them all to  the same `climate/chelsa/` folder.

-### Clipping data for a new region
+## 5. Clipping data for a new region
-You can now crop and automatically pre-process climate and topography data for selected regions.
+Crop and automatically pre-process climate and topography data for selected regions.
 Suggested workflow:

 - Create a bounding box in ArcGIS
     - Export its extent in EPSG format (e.g. `-52549.60008263553 4495896.221676036 856472.3595563626 4927057.129636544` )
 - Create a polygon bounding box in ArcGIS to limit the area
     - Export its shapefile
-    - Place the shapefile in data/raw/location_boundaries/'area_name'
+    - Place the shapefile in data/raw/location_boundaries/'area name'
 - Process the data with the extent information as described in example below.

-#### Example: The Caucasus mountain range
+### 5.1 Example: The Caucasus mountain range
 ```shell
 python clip_glacial_index_method.py --crs "EPSG:6933" --bounds 3813003.992500 4767963.246100 4748752.838900 5133150.315100 --polygon ../../data/raw/location_boundaries/5_caucasus/caucasus_bb.shp --output_dir caucasus
 ```